hacs/integration/docs/issues.md

 Logs are **more** then _just_ errors, with debug logging it gives the person investigating the issue a full picture of what happened.

+**A issue should contain at least:**

+- The version of HACS you are using.
+- A GOOD description of the issue.
+- Debug logs.
+- Steps to reproduce the issue.
+- If the issue is in the UI, add screenshots.

 You can see examples of good/bad issues further down on this page.

+_Issues that are missing required information can (will) be closed._

 oh... and almost forgot... `latest` is **NOT** a version.